-In period 2, each firm chooses an employment (and hence output) level simultaneously, where competition among firms is assumed to take a Cournot-Nash form.
+In period two, each firm chooses an employment (and hence output) level simultaneously, where competition among firms is assumed to take a Cournot-Nash form.
 Each firm takes its own and others' wage rates as given and competes in quantities so as maximize its profits.
-These assumptions concerning the nature of inter-firm competition simplify the analysis but are not essential to arrive at our conclusions.
+These assumptions concerning the nature of inter-firm competition simplify the analysis but are not essential to arrive at our conclusions.7 subject to: (1) $n_i = n(w_i | \mathbf{w}{-i})$

-Formally, the equilibrium negotiated wage $w_i$ in firm i in the first-stage bargaining process can be represented as the maximand of the following optimization process:
+Formally, the equilibrium negotiated wage w_i in firm i in the first-stage bargaining process can be represented as the maximum of the following optimization process: